 You’ll find live music, ranging from rock to blues, seven nights a week at Cedar Street Courtyard, located in the heart of the Warehouse District.
 Plan a party for up to 600 on the outdoor sunken courtyard that’s illuminated with strung lights.
 The VIP Veranda overlooks the stage, and features a private bar and patio seating.

 There isn’t a bad seat in the house at Parish, a locally beloved space for both up-and-comers and legendary musicians like Pete Townshend and Thom Yorke.
 Plan a private party for up to 450 people at this all-ages venue, which regularly hosts conferences and corporate events.

 Courtesy of Banger's Sausage House & Beer Garden.

 At fun-loving Banger’s Sausage House & Beer Garden, the picnic tables are communal, 100+ craft beers are served and the menu consists of 30 different house-made sausages (ranging from wild game to veggie) cooked on a sizzling grill.
 Live country music and pig roasts are part of the raucous Banger’s experience.
-Book a small dinner party (for groups of 12+) or rent the whole place out for a private event (1,000 people maximum).
+Book a small dinner party (for groups of 12+), plan a gathering in one of the many private event spaces, or rent the whole place out.
+(700 seated maximum).